 13. Process the Meat

-Processing the meat is always the daunting job for me.
+Processing meat is always a daunting job for me.
 You can always take it somewhere and pay someone to do it for you.

 So you see, anyway that you would normally use beef, you can use deer as well.
 It just takes a little more deer to make up the recipe than beef.